When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 • Higher resistance to chemicals.

-• Absorbs impact better.
+• Absorbs impact better than epoxy.

 Cons

-• Doesn’t bond well to concrete.
+• Doesn’t bond well directly to bare concrete.

 4. Carpet